New York basements turned into deadly traps with Storm Ida

 The newspaper said a 66-year-old Ecuadorean man drowned in a windowless room in Brooklyn.

-It would be 114,000 New Yorkers to live in illegal “basements” according to a 2008 study by the Pratt Center for Neighborhood Development, in a city of 8.8 million that gained 629,000 in ten years, after the last US census in August.
+They number 114,000 in New York to live in illegal “basements” according to a 2008 study by the Pratt Center for Neighborhood Development, in a city of 8.8 million that gained 629,000 residents in ten years, after the last of the United States.
+Census in August.

 Scholars denouncing a form of omerta believe that rented basements for lions would be more numerous today.